danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **Mounting a persistent volume for RocksDB** can dramatically speed up Kafka Streams recovery on restart.
 - **reduce, join, count and aggregate** are stateful Kafka Streams operations.
 - **KStream-KTable joins** output a KStream.
+- Kafka Streams supports **at-least-once and exactly-once processing guarantees**.
+- Kafka Streams applications run on **client machines at the periphery of a Kafka cluster**, not within the Kafka brokers or the cluster itself.
+- To speed up recovery for a Kafka Streams application, the state can be stored on a **persistent volume**.
+- A benefit of using `GlobalKTable` when joining input data is that the **input data does not need to be co-partitioned**.
+- Kafka Streams **achieves parallelism by splitting the topology into tasks** that are executed by threads across application instances.
+The **maximum parallelism is determined by the number of partitions** of the input topic(s).
+- When repartitioning in Kafka Streams, the framework **writes the repartitioned data to a new topic with new keys and partitions**, creating two independent subtopologies.
 - **Kafka Streams exactly-once semantics** apply to Kafka-to-Kafka flows only.
 - **KStream-GlobalKTable join** does not require input topics to have the same number of partitions, unlike other join types.
 - **Kafka Streams uses the `application.id` config** as a prefix for internal topics like repartition and state topics.